ALib C++ Library

 The algorithms incorporated with ALib address such specialties.

-All mechanics in respect to array compression are interfaced by class alib::bitbuffer::ac_v1::ArrayCompressor which is as usually aliased to alib::ArrayCompressor.
-The rational for introducing sub-namespace v1 is that future versions of ALib may incorporate changes in the binary format of one or more of the algorithms.
-In this case, a new namespace v2 will be introduced and the old version will still be available to support the de-serialization of existing datasets.
-However it is up to the programmer of a software to detect the version of compression used with filed data and to add mechanics to use the right version of the class for decompression.
+All mechanics in respect to array compression are interfaced by class alib::bitbuffer::ac_v1::ArrayCompressor, which is as usually aliased to alib::ArrayCompressor.
+The rationale for introducing inner namespace v1 is that future versions of ALib may incorporate changes in the binary format of one or more of the algorithms.
+In this case, a new namespace v2 will be introduced and the old version will still be available to support the deserialization of existing datasets.
+However, it is up to the programmer of software to detect the version of compression used with filed data and to add mechanics to use the right version of the class for decompression.

 While this incorporates a certain degree of overhead in respect to execution performance, such overhead is exclusively done for encoding the data.
 With the fact that usually any data is encoded only once and decoded (very) often, such overhead should not weigh in too much.
 If so, the set of algorithms may be narrowed by providing a different set of algorithms with parameter algorithmsToTry.

-A software captures every second values from a vehicle including:
+Some software captures every second value from a vehicle, including:

 • Speed